4/9 Simplified As A Fraction

 The GCD is the largest number that divides both the numerator and the denominator without leaving a remainder.
 Finding the GCD is crucial for simplifying fractions effectively.
 There are several methods to find the GCD:

 • Listing Factors: List all the factors of the numerator and the denominator.
 The largest number that appears in both lists is the GCD.
-For example, the factors of 4 are 1, 2, and 4.
+As an example, the factors of 4 are 1, 2, and 4.
 The factors of 9 are 1, 3, and 9.
 The largest common factor is 1.

 • Prime Factorization: Express both the numerator and the denominator as a product of their prime factors.
 The GCD is the product of the common prime factors raised to the lowest power.
 Let's look at this for 4 and 9: